TerrenceCKCHAN/Carbon-Trading-Verfication/README.md

 # Carbon-Trading-Verfication
-This repository contains code used to the MSc Advanced Computing Thesis: Joint Study of Above Ground Biomassand Soil Organic Carbon for Total Carbon Estimation in Scotland.
+This repository contains code used to the MSc Advanced Computing Thesis: Joint Study of Above Ground Biomass and Soil Organic Carbon for Total Carbon Estimation in Scotland.

 ## Code Structure
 Inside `scotland_carbon/src` contains our implementation:
-- `train.py`: Trains the model, and ouput to file location specified by the user.
+- `train.py`: Trains the model, and output to file location specified by the user.
 Parameters include `model`, `target variable`, `machine learning technique`, `isLog`, `output path`.
 - `feature_importance.py`: Generates the feature importance graph for specified models.
 Takes in `model`, `model path`, `output path`.
 - `carbon_maps.py`: Provides two methods to generate carbon maps used in the report.
 The `plot_graph` function plots the prediction and error plots for the specified model.
 The `plot_single_graph` function plots for the carbon maps for total carbon estimation, total carbon ground truth and the total carbon error.
 - `grid_search.py`: Contains the code for performing grid search on our models, we can tune hyperparameters for any model and ML technique.
 Parameters are `model`, `target variable`, `ml technique` and `isLog`